google/zetasql/docs/data-manipulation-language.md

 </table>

-If you construct an `INSERT` statement to use a default value for a column and that column does not support a default value, the statement fails.
+If you construct an `INSERT` statement to use a default value for a column and that column doesn't support a default value, the statement fails.
-For example, the `Singers` table contains a column, `SingerId`, which cannot be `NULL`.
-Consequently, the following statement fails, because the `SingerId` does not support a default value:
+For example, the `Singers` table contains a column, `SingerId`, which can't be `NULL`.
+Consequently, the following statement fails, because the `SingerId` doesn't support a default value:

 ```
 INSERT INTO Singers